-Bucknell has made continued changes to its Student Handbook and Student Code of Conduct beginning with the fall 2014 semester.
+Bucknell has made continued changes to its Student Handbook and Student Code of Conduct.
 Please become familiar with these changes so that you can be sure to comply with them and use them as a guide as you become the best version of yourself at Bucknell.

 What are the biggest changes in the Code of Conduct?